National Association of Home Builders Economic Research Blog

 Filter by Category

-Real gross domestic product (GDP) increased in all 50 states and the District of Columbia in 2021 as the economy continued to recover from the COVID-19 crisis.
-According to the U.S. Bureau of Economic Analysis (BEA), the percent change increase in real GDP ranged from...
+Real gross domestic product (GDP) decreased in 46 states and the District of Columbia in the first quarter of 2022.
+New Hampshire, Vermont, Massachusetts, and Michigan saw modest GDP growth.
+According to the U.S. Bureau of Economic Analysis (BEA), the percent change in real GDP...

 Subscribe to Blog via Email